Mirkku2024/Trust/homework4.md

 e) Explorer.
 Use a block explorer to analyze a block on the real Bitcoin blockchain.
 Explain what each value and field means.
 You only need to analyze the block information and one sample transaction, as a block can contain many transactions.

 ![image](https://github.com/user-attachments/assets/5fda4b07-17d1-49b5-ab8d-5675be72f23e)
+I checked Bitcoin block number 870 404 which was mined on 16.11.
+4.23 AM.
+There were send 1489,83 BTC (Bitcoin cash?) and in money it was 135 891 971 dollars.

 ![image](https://github.com/user-attachments/assets/1a35160b-6dda-468c-a55e-d2098a9f66bd)